 The University is accredited by The Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.

-The paralegal studies program is approved by the American Bar Association, Standing Committee on Paralegals, (312) 988-5618.
+The Paralegal Studies Program is approved by the American Bar Association, Standing Committee on Paralegals, (312) 988-5618.

 The University holds memberships in the National Coalition of Women's Colleges, Mercy Conference of Higher Education, Association of Catholic Colleges and Universities, Council for Independent Colleges, American Association of Colleges for Teacher Education, Nebraska Council on Teacher Education, Association of Independent Colleges and Universities of Nebraska, Nebraska Independent College Foundation, the National Catholic Education Association and the National Association for the Education of Young Children.